Sienna Grady

 - PhD Student, Lab of Animal Ecology, Hawkesbury Institute for the Environment, Western Sydney University.

-- Topic: Monitoring the spatiotemporal dynamics of nectar availability for the grey-headed flying-fox across eastern Australia
+- Topic: Understanding the spatiotemporal consumer-resource dynamics between the nomadic grey-headed flying-fox and flowering eucalypts

 - Research Umbrella: Flying-fox movement ecology; Flying-fox conservation management